 This course empowers Central Texans to care for and advocate for the forests in their communities and wildlands through classroom, experiential, and service learning.
 Presentations and hands-on activities led by local professionals cover topics including Tree Biology, Arboriculture, Urban Planning & Design, Volunteer Leadership, and Sustainability.
 As part of the course, participants will develop their own stewardship projects and participate in volunteer events to connect with the urban forest and practice their stewardship skills.

-The 2016-17 UFS class is full.
-Please check back for information about next year’s course in summer 2017 or sign up for our e-newsletter to receive updates.
+Congratulations to our 2017 UFS graduates!
+We will host our next class starting in fall 2017.
+Please check back for information about the next course in summer 2017 or sign up for our e-newsletter to receive updates.

 Presented in partnership with: